 At Metro Car Removal we offer free car towing and even extra cash for abandoned cars.
 Just give us a call and we can remove the vehicles within 24 hours.

 Is it legal to remove an automobile from private property?

 We can only remove automobiles that have been there on private land with the landowner’s consent.
 If you are the landowner, you have all the right to do so.
 The landowner has to provide the “certificate of uncollected goods” obtained from the council.

 Why are there so many abandoned cars in Sydney NSW Australia?

-Do Police Examine Abandoned Cars?
+Do Police Investigate Abandoned Cars?

-For more information regarding the Abandoned vehicles, you can contact your local council.
+Police have the authority to investigate and remove abandoned cars.
+For more information regarding laws around abandoned vehicles, you can contact your local council.